OklenCodes/Terraform-AWS-Projects/README.md

 ![image](https://github.com/user-attachments/assets/fed3f73d-1f9a-4f21-9a04-0c4014382052)

 # Creating AWS IAM Policies
-[AWS IAM Policies](https://github.com/OklenCodes/Terraform-AWS-Tutorials/tree/main/IAMPolicies) - This contains theTerraform conifguration files for you to use to learn how to configure AWS IAM.
+[AWS IAM Policies](https://github.com/OklenCodes/Terraform-AWS-Tutorials/tree/main/IAMPolicies) - There are advantages to managing IAM policies in Terraform rather than manually in AWS.
+With Terraform, you can reuse your policy templates and ensure the principle of least privilege with resource interpolation.

+In this tutorial, you will create an IAM user and an S3 bucket.
+Then, you will map permissions for that bucket with an IAM policy.
+Finally, you will attach that policy to the new user and learn how to iterate on more complex policies.
 Also related to the youtube video -